Searching ...

 Sunny Isles Beach Florida

-Sunny Isles Beach is on a barrier island in the northeast corner of Miami-Dade County.
+Sunny Isles Beach is on a barrier island in the northeast corner of Miami-Dade County and it’s considered one of the finest places to set residence on the East Coast.
 Across the Intracoastal are Aventura and North Miami.
 Its glittering oceanfront skyline, full of luxury high-rise condominiums and hotels, plus residential pockets of well-appointed single-family homes, have earned it the nickname “The City of Sun and Sea.”

 This Florida beach town has a more casual vibe than the beach towns south on the A1A, but it’s not short on modern amenities.
 Whether it’s fishing, boating, or just enjoying the views from a waterfront restaurant, Sunny Isles Beach has something special that lured 22,000 people to call it home.